Food Safety Incidents

 Mycotoxins has been detected in Bovine Livestock.

-On February 10, 2025, an outbreak of mycotoxins was detected in bovine livestock originating from Mexico.
-This incident has raised concerns regarding the safety and quality of the affected livestock.
-Mycotoxins are toxic compounds produced by certain molds and can pose significant risks to animal health and food safety.
+On June 24, 2025, an outbreak involving mycotoxins detected in bovine livestock was reported in the United Kingdom.
+Mycotoxins are toxic compounds produced by certain molds that can contaminate animal feed and pose risks to livestock health.

-The detection was reported by the Servicio Nacional de Sanidad, Inocuidad y Calidad Agroalimentaria, which is responsible for monitoring and regulating agricultural health standards in Mexico.
-The identification of mycotoxins in bovine livestock falls under the category of bio-contaminants, highlighting the potential impact on both livestock producers and consumers.
+The source of this incident was identified by the Servicio Nacional de Sanidad, Inocuidad y Calidad Agroalimentaria, which monitors and regulates food safety and animal health standards.
+The detection of mycotoxins in bovine livestock raises significant concerns regarding bio-contaminants and their potential impact on animal welfare and agricultural practices.

 • Incident: Mycotoxins has been detected in Bovine Livestock.